 On the back of the ColecoVision are the connection ports.
 Starting on the left you have the RF TV Channel Selection Switch.
 Next to that is the RCA port for the RF Box that connects to the T.V.
 And on the far right is the port for the ColecoVision Power Supply.

 Unfortunaly the ColecoVision will only connect using a RF box or adapter.
-Check out our How To section for instrcuctions on connecting this bad-boy.
+Check out our How To section for instructions on connecting this bad-boy.

 The ColecoVision has held up well over the last few decades.
-The case itself has proven very durable as has the case for the controllers.
+The system and controller cases have proven to be very durable.
 But, some of the electrical components in the system and controller can show their age.
-However, the ColecoVision is also very repairable for the most common problems, the controllers, which can be a bit more finicky.
+However the ColecoVision is also very repairable, the controllers can be a bit more finicky.

 If you’re a collector and stopped at the Nintendo Entertainment System (NES) in your collection, then the ColecoVision should be your next-in-line for collections.

 The ColecoVision controller is a sight to behold.
 It is roughly the size of a large remote control and made of the same black plastic as the system case.
 The wire which comes from the top of the controller has a tight coil that stretches out when you’re playing games and then compresses back when the controller is stored.
-Due to this, like most of the early game systems, the ColecoVision was normally pulled out or off of the shelf and set on the ground or coffee table in front of you when being used.
+Due to this, like most of the early game systems, the ColecoVision was normally pulled out or off the shelf and set on the ground or coffee table in front of you when being used.
 The cords would only extend a couple feet from the system itself.
 But hey, that’s what we did.
 We sat on the floor, right in front of the T.V. with the system at our crossed legs!